-In this half of the two-part series, we’ve chosen our favorite magical discussions on:
+In this half of the two-part series, we’ve chosen our favorite magical discussions on such workplace challenges as:

 - Achieving equity and diversity in the workplace